defstudio/telegraph/docs/content/en/features/keyboards.md

 ]))->send();
 ```

+## Buttons

-and can be of two types
+Each `Button` can be defined using its fluent methods and can be of two types:

 ### Callback Buttons